metio/terraform-provider-k8s/docs/data-sources/lambda_services_k8s_aws_layer_version_v1alpha1_manifest.md

 Optional:

 - `compatible_architectures` (List of String) A list of compatible instruction set architectures (https://docs.aws.amazon.com/lambda/latest/dg/foundation-arch.html).
-- `compatible_runtimes` (List of String) A list of compatible function runtimes (https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).Used for filtering with ListLayers and ListLayerVersions.
+- `compatible_runtimes` (List of String) A list of compatible function runtimes (https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
+Used for filtering with ListLayers and ListLayerVersions.
 - `description` (String) The description of the version.
 - `license_info` (String) The layer's software license.
 It can be any of the following: * An SPDX license identifier (https://spdx.org/licenses/).
 For example, MIT. * The URL of a license hosted on the internet.
 For example, https://opensource.org/licenses/MIT. * The full text of the license.

 <a id="nestedatt--spec--content"></a>
 ### Nested Schema for `spec.content`